moamenabdelrahman/US_Bikeshare/README.md

 # US_Bikeshare
-US Bikeshare is a data analytics project, associated with Udacity, where I built a Python command program that interacts with the user as follows to show statistics of the US Bikeshare dataset:
+US Bikeshare is a data analytics project, associated with Udacity, where I built a Python console program that interacts with the user as follows to show statistics of the US Bikeshare dataset:
   * Prompt the user by asking which city, month, and day of the week they want to analyze
   * Prompt the user by asking if they want to see 5 lines of raw data,
   * Display that data if the answer is 'yes',